Summary

 F1.3.1.3.
 One-step transformation

 An abstract state machine provides a model of computation for an algorithm that is expressed as a program using a programming-style syntax.
 The algorithm defines the update set for every state of the ASM.
 To facilitate the study of the kinds of algorithms captured by different kinds of ASM, axioms [b-Blass] have been developed to define classes of ASMs in a syntax-independent way [b-Glausch].
-As well as capturing the ideas of state and one-step transformation outlined above (the Sequential Time and Abstract State postulates, [b-Blass] and [b-Gurevich 2000]), axioms aim to capture the idea that the amount of computation required to move from s to τ s must be bounded, where the bound depends only on the algorithm and not on the state.
+As well as capturing the ideas of state and one-step transformation outlined above (the Sequential Time and Abstract State postulates, [b-Blass] and [b-Gurevich 2000]), axioms aim to capture the idea that the amount of computation required to move from to must be bounded, where the bound depends only on the algorithm and not on the state.

 F1.3.1.4.
 Specifying an abstract state machine